sc000ter/sc000ter.github.io/_posts/2019-07-24 Identity part 2.md

 subtitle: Let's define further attributes of our users and where that data will live
 image: /img/R2_BB8.jpeg
 share-img: /img/R2_BB8.jpeg
-tags: [foundation, Identity, API, the what,
+tags: [foundation, Identity, API, the what]
 ---

 # Identity, part 2